Products

 No-show rateReliability and schedule utilizationWeak reminders, long lead times, hard reschedulingSegment reminders; make rescheduling easy; track outcomes in Practice Analytics

-Satisfaction trendPatient experience and referral potentialAccess issues, communication gaps, wait timesRun Patient Satisfaction Survey; address top themes; re-survey
+Satisfaction trendPatient experience and referral potentialAccess issues, communication gaps, wait timesRun a Patient Satisfaction Survey; address top themes; re-survey

-Data quality, privacy, and governance: what to get right
+Data quality, privacy, and governance

-Build better inputs (without burdening staff)
+Build better inputs without burdening staff

 • Standardize intake fields and naming conventions

-• Reduce free-text where possible; use picklists for common values
+• Reduce free text where possible; use picklists for common values

 Protect patient information